Alessandro-Dodon/pyvar/examples/README.md

-# PyVaR Examples
+# pyvar Examples

-This folder contains example scripts that demonstrate how to use the PyVaR package in practice.
+This folder contains example scripts that demonstrate how to use the pyvar package in practice.

 ---